-- Tune in every Friday evening at 7:30pm to the Royal Scottish National Orchestra YouTube Channel to hear incredible full orchestra work.
+- Tune into the Royal Scottish National Orchestra YouTube Channel to hear incredible full orchestra work and solo performances.

-- Elsewhere, the Scottish Opera is currently showing Anthroposcene, a dynamic and tense thriller set in a world transformed by climate change!
-Check out Fever – an interactive online opera for 8 to 12 year olds with teaching guides on everything from learning songs to making props and costumes.
-From 18th June, a brand new, short (12 minute) opera entitled The Narcissistic Fish, set in the kitchen of a restaurant in the Leith area of Edinburgh, will be available to view on Scottish Opera.
+- Elsewhere, the Scottish Opera last year broadcast Anthroposcene.
+Listen to this dynamic and tense thriller set in a world transformed by climate change!
+(Currently unavailable) Check out Fever – an interactive online opera for kids aged 8-12 with teaching guides on everything from learning songs to making props and costumes.
+There is also a new short (12 minute) opera entitled The Narcissistic Fish, set in the kitchen of a restaurant in the Leith area of Edinburgh.
+You can stream the recording on the Scottish Opera website.

-- Year of Scotland Australia 2020 – head over to the YOSA Facebook to enjoy Scottish Sunday Lunch, a new weekly series of concerts and performances streamed online, showcasing Scottish artists in Australia.
+- Year of Scotland Australia 2020 – head over to the YOSA Facebook to catch up on Scottish Sunday Lunch, a weekly series of concerts and performances streamed online, showcasing Scottish artists in Australia.

-These are just some of the things that we think are pure dead brilliant to listen to.
-Have any other recommendations that are worth shouting about?
-Let us know down in the comments.
+These are just some of the things that we think are great to listen to.
+Explore more fun Scottish things to do at home or if you have any other recommendations worth shouting about, let us know down in the comments.